What symbolizes strength training and fitness better than the humble dumbbell?

 Halteres were primarily used for strength training and enhancing athletic performance, but they were also incorporated into a long jump event at the Olympic games.

-The Greeks get most of the credit for the birth of the dumbbell, but weightlifters in India and the Middle East around the same time period were using similar equipment to get their gains.
+The Greeks get most of the credit for the birth of the dumbbell, but weightlifters in India and the Middle East were using similar equipment to get their gains around the same time period.
 They called their version the “Nal,” and it was a heavy club-shaped apparatus.

 English colonists eventually brought the Nal, aptly nicknamed the “Indian club,” to the West and began using it in England for the same purpose until it was reimagined in the 1700s by an English poet named Joseph Addison.

 Addison, drawing inspiration from the shape of the Nal, created his own version by removing the clapper of a church bell.
-At the time, the word “dumb” was synonymous with “mute” and, because the bells Addison used to get in his reps could no longer could ring, they were literally “dumb bells.”
+At the time, the word “dumb” was synonymous with “mute” and, because the bells Addison used to get his reps in could no longer ring—they were literally “dumb bells.”
 Thus, the word “dumbbell” was created to identify Addison’s invention and, as they say, “The rest is history.”

 The fitness industry has evolved dramatically since the 1700s, but “if it ain’t broke, don’t fix it!”
-Modern dumbbells feature a few new handy features, the basic shape and idea remains the same as centuries ago.
+Modern dumbbells feature a few new handy features, yet the basic shape and idea remains the same.

 Types of Dumbbell Shapes

-The three most common are hex dumbbells, round dumbbells, and square dumbbells, each providing their own unique benefits and drawbacks.
+The three most common dumbbell shapes are hex dumbbells, round dumbbells, and square dumbbells.
+While there general use stays consistent regardless of your chosen profile, each shape can bring forth specific benefits and drawbacks.

 Hex Dumbbells

 Hex dumbbells are typically made from iron.
-They feature hexagonal-shaped ends with flat sides, and often use a rubber coating on the ends.
-Because of their flat sides, the weights don’t roll when placed down, guaranteeing you don’t unintentionally injure yourself or someone else nearby with a runaway dumbbell.
+They feature hexagonal-shaped ends with flat sides, and often use a rubber coating for weight protection and bounce.
+Because of their flat facing, the weights don’t roll as easily when placed on your home gym flooring, lessening the chances of potential injury or the need to track down runaway free weights.

 Hex dumbbells are available in 2.5-pound increments for smaller, more precise loading, and they tend to be more affordable than other dumbbell types.
 All things considered, there’s a lot to love about hex dumbbells.